clirdlf/ndsa.org/conference/conference.md

 - **Robin Ruggaber**, University of Virginia Library

 ## Sponsor Opportunities
 As a [Digital Preservation and DLF Forum sponsor](https://forum2023.diglib.org/sponsorship/) you will be part of the premier digital stewardship conference that fosters leadership, builds community, sets grassroots agendas, and organizes for action.
 Sponsorship options are limited and will go quickly!
-The 2023 sponsorhip opportunities are forthcoming.-->
+The 2023 sponsorhip opportunities are forthcoming.

 ### 2023 Call for Proposals
 The 2023 Digital Preservation Call for Proposals closed on May 1, 2023.
 You can view the CFP [here](/conference/digital-preservation-2023/cfp/).